charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 - Code running on the Firebase site
 - Docker Container running on Port 30028

 Please get the FirebaseReact assignment melded into your WebCrafts assignment.
+See below for what I mean by this.

 Handy links to at least some assignments: